Barangaroo ferry wharf: Services

 Barangaroo Wharf consists of four platforms on two wharves.
-Wharf 1's Side A berth is not in use, while the Side B berth hosts ferries travelling on the F3 Paramatta River to Parramatta or Circular Quay service.
-Wharf 2's Side A berth hosts ferries operating on the F4 Pyrmont Bay to Pyrmont Bay service, while the Side B berth hosts ferries travelling on the F4 Pyrmont Bay to Circular Quay service and provisions will be made for a potential third wharf in the future.
+Wharf 1's Side A berth is not in use, while the Side B berth hosts ferries travelling on the F3 Parramatta River to Parramatta or Circular Quay service.
+Wharf 2's Side A berth hosts ferries operating on the F4 Pyrmont Bay to Pyrmont Bay and F10 Blackwattle Bay to Blackwattle Bay services, while the Side B berth hosts ferries travelling on the F4 Pyrmont Bay to Circular Quay service and provisions will be made for a potential third wharf in the future.
 Initially, the wharves are expected to be used by up to 11 vessels per hour during weekday peak periods and 14 vessels per hour all day on weekends.